-Section 5.3 "Command Builder Section" on page 35 gives the user the ability to create and send any command to the Atmel ATA664251 device.
-There are two possible ways to create a command: either by selecting the desired bits or just typing a sixteen-bit value into the "Data to Send" field (press "Enter" to activate the typed value).
+The "Command Builder" section gives the user the ability to create and send any command to the Atmel ATA664151 device.
+There are two possible ways to create a command: either by selecting the desired bits or just typing in a sixteen-bit value into the "Data to Send" field (you have to press "Enter" in order to make the typed value active).

 In order to avoid false watchdog disabling, the configuration bit (WDD) needs to be written twice.
-Therefore two consecutive SPI words are sent in order to alter the WDD bit to '1'.
+Therefore two consecutive SPI words are sent in order to alter the WDD bit to '1.'

-Depending on the setting of the CSPE bit, bit 1 in the configuration register has a different function:
+Depending on the setting of the CSPE bit, the bit 1 in the configuration register has a different function:

-• CSPE=0: bit #1 enables/disables the slope control of the CS ports
+CSPE=0: bit #1 enables/disables the slope control of the CS ports